MG-Squared/americas_blues/README.md

 For our capstone, we are addressing the issue of police violence that has become a heated topic throughout the country in the recent years.
 As a team, we will be attempting to help law enforcement agencies spot risk factors so they may step in before risk transforms into actual harm.

 The dataset we acquired from [Mapping Police Violence](https://mappingpoliceviolence.org/aboutthedata) has gathered over 9,000 police killings from January 2013 to May 2021.
-Top drivers of civilian fatalities identified will shed light on changes to be made to save more lives.
+Analyzing the features surrounding fatal encounters will shed light on changes to be made to save more lives.
 After creating a classification model to predict the threat level of the victim, we've cast a larger net and acquired the 30,000+ [Fatal Encounters](https://fatalencounters.org/tools-for-journalists/) dataset that was originally used to create the Mapping Police Violence dataset used in the first iteration.
 The final classification model we have created beat the baseline model by 20%.

 <a name="project-planning"></a><h1><img src="https://i.pinimg.com/originals/db/f8/d9/dbf8d911ea72d584177fac7b20735afc.png"/></h1>
 ### Goal:
-Identify top drivers of civilian fatalities in police altercations in the United States in order to shed light on changes to be made to save more lives.
+Analyze attributes of civilian fatalities in police altercations in the United States in order to shed light on changes to be made to save more lives.
 Dataset features will be used to build a classification model predicting whether the victim was indeed an attacker.

 ### Initial Hypotheses: